Independent Diplomat

-Independent Diplomat is a non-profit non-governmental organisation founded in 2004 by British former diplomat Carne Ross to give advice and assistance in diplomatic strategy and technique to governments and political groups.
-It provides diplomatic advice to unrecognised governments and small nations, and works towards greater participation in diplomatic forums.
+Independent Diplomat is a non-profit non-governmental organisation founded in 2004 by British former diplomat Carne Ross and currently led by Reza Afshar OBE.
+It is a non-profit diplomatic advisory group that strives to create more inclusive, just, effective and lasting peace processes and international agreements by partnering with marginalized groups and democratic governments to support the increase of their diplomatic advice skills and capacity.

 History

 Independent Diplomat's philosophy is informed by Carne Ross' experience at the United Nations Security Council, most notably the "very obvious imbalance [...] between the diplomatic resources and skills of the powerful countries, and everyone else.
 In his book Independent Diplomat, Dispatches from an Unaccountable Elite (2007), Ross argued that the "numerous smaller UN missions struggle to cover the enormous and proliferating agendas of the UN General Assembly, Security Council and specialised committees with just one or two horribly overworked and under-equipped diplomats."

 Work

 Independent Diplomat is based in New York.
 Its staff includes former diplomats from various counties.
-In 2009, its annual budget was $1.8 million; revenue came from foundation donations, government donations, and client fees.
-Contributors included George Soros and the Oak Foundation.
-Independent Diplomat charges clients according to their ability to pay, with some clients paying only nominal fees.
+In 2022, its annual budget was $3 million; revenue came from foundation grants, government grants, earned income and individual donations.

 The group is a nonprofit providing diplomatic advisory services, sometimes called "freelance diplomacy."
 Carne Ross, the group founder, has argued for broader participation of small countries in United Nations institutions.

-Independent Diplomat's clients have included breakaway states, unrecognized states, governments-in-exile and island micronations, particularly those who "would otherwise struggle to make their voices heard in the corridors of power of Brussels, New York and Washington."
-The group has worked on behalf of recognized states such as the Marshall Islands (in climate change talks affecting the island nation), Croatia (supporting the latter's accession to the European Union), and Kosovo (supporting the 2008 Kosovo declaration of independence).
-The group also did work on behalf of Aung San Suu Kyi's Burmese government in exile; Somaliland (seeking independence from Somalia), the Polisario Front of Western Sahara (seeking independence from Morocco) and the Turkish Republic of Northern Cyprus (as the Turkish-occupied territory engaged in talks with the internationally recognized Greek Cypriot government).
+The organization works on several diplomatic initiatives, including supporting the Republic of the Marshall Islands in international climate negotiations where they lead the High Ambition Coalition, achieving outcomes such as the 1.5°C temperature goal in the Paris Agreement and commitments to double adaptation finance from developed to developing nations.

+Independent Diplomat advises various groups seeking conflict resolution and peace processes:

+In Mali, ID has worked with the Coordination of Azawad Movements (CMA) to facilitate initial disarmament phases and promote women's inclusion in the peace process.
+Following the dissolution of MINUSMA in 2023, ID continues to support CMA's international engagement.

+In Yemen, ID provides diplomatic advice to the Southern Transitional Council (STC) and several Yemeni women's groups, working to ensure Southern Yemeni representation in peace negotiations.

+The organization supports Rohingya representatives in pursuing justice and accountability following the Rohingya genocide, as well as establishing conditions for repatriation to Myanmar.

+In Western Sahara, ID works with the Polisario Front on their objective of securing self-determination for the indigenous Sahrawi people.

+The organization also works on systemic diplomatic initiatives, including: